 Rural Tribal Health

-All federally recognized tribes are sovereign entities that share a unique government-to-government relationship with the U.S. government.
-Through a combination of numerous treaties, court cases, and legislative decisions, the federal government is obligated to provide healthcare to American Indians and Alaska Natives (AI/ANs).
-Treaties also provided for Indian reservations, lands reserved for the tribes, which are generally located in rural areas.
+The 573 federally recognized American Indian and Alaska Native tribes are sovereign entities that share a unique government-to-government relationship with the U.S. government.
+This relationship, established in 1787, has developed through a combination of treaties, legislation, court decisions, and Executive Orders.
+Treaties served as contracts between federal and tribal governments in identifying the cession of lands in return for payment and services from the federal government.
+As a result, the federal government is obligated to provide healthcare to American Indians and Alaska Natives (AI/ANs).
+A system of Indian reservations was created in 1851 as a result of the Indian Appropriations Act.
+Today, Indian reservations still exist across the country, and are generally located in rural areas.

-Health disparities exist in Native American populations.
-The conditions in the poorest reservations often approach those of developing nations.
-According to Indian Health Disparities, AI/ANs have long experienced poorer health status than other Americans.
-This same publication reports that AI/ANs born today have a life expectancy that is 4.2 years less than the national average for all races (73.5 years to 77.7, respectively).
+The 2010 Census identifies 5.2 million people in the United States as AI/AN.
+According to First Nations Development Institute, 54% of the AI/AN population live in rural areas and 68% live on or near their tribal homelands.
+Health disparities exist in American Indian populations, and the conditions in the poorest reservations often approach those of developing nations.
+According to the publication Indian Health Disparities, AI/ANs have long experienced poorer health status than other Americans.
+This same publication reports that AI/ANs born today have a life expectancy that is 4.4 years less than the national average for all races (73.7 years versus 78.1, respectively).

-Resources in this guide provide specific information on tribal health disparities, as well as funding sources and tools that can be used to help improve healthcare for AI/ANs.
+Resources in this guide provide specific information on tribal health, including disparities, healthcare services, wellness, and workforce needs, as well as funding sources and tools that can be used to help improve healthcare for AI/ANs.

 Frequently Asked Questions

-- What services does the Indian Health Service (IHS) provide and how are they provided?
+- What services does the Indian Health Service (IHS) provide?

 - Is access to Indian Health Service (IHS) resources considered health insurance?